-With that as a backdrop, I want now to suggest that there are five distinctions that are critical to being able to resolve conflicts in our relationships, and thus to be able to build healthy relationships.
+There are five distinctions that are critical to being able to resolve conflicts in our relationships, and thus to be able to build healthy relationships.
 Briefly these distinctions are:

-Feelings from behavior: Just because I may be experiencing a particular feeling or set of feelings doesn't mean that I will behave in any given way.
+1. Feelings from behavior: Just because I may be experiencing a particular feeling or set of feelings doesn't mean I will behave in any given way.
 Feelings are not the same as behavior.

+Maps for Harnessing the Transformative Power of Conflict to Create Just Relationships
-What happened from the story that I tell about what happened: How I make meaning about the events in my life is very important.
-But the meaning I make and the story that I tell about the event are not the same as the event itself.
-Indeed, others who experienced the same event may find it to mean something very different from what it means to me.

-What effect the event had on me from what I think caused the effect: Can I be aware of what is going on within me as different from what I believe is going on around me?

-What I need from what I want: I want others to be the way I want them to be.
-What I need is to have certain qualities in my relationships with others.

-What I can do from what I cannot do: When we focus on what we cannot do anything about, we feel powerless and hopeless.
-When we focus on what we can do, we discover how immensely powerful we really are.
+- 2. Event from Meaning: What happened is different from the story that I tell about what happened: How I make meaning about the events in my life is very important.
+But the meaning I make and the story I tell about the event are not the same as the event itself.
+Indeed, others who experienced the same event may find it to mean something very different from what it means to me. - 3.
+Effect from Cause: What effect the event had on me is different from what I think caused the effect: Can I be aware of what is going on within me as different from what I believe is going on around me? - 4.
+What I want from what I need: I want others to be the way I want them to be.
+What I need is to have certain qualities in my relationships with others. - 5.
+What I can do from what I cannot do: When I focus on what I cannot do anything about, I feel powerless and hopeless.
+When I focus on what I can do, I discover how immensely powerful I really am.